sst/guide/_chapters/create-a-new-reactjs-app.md

 ### Create a New React App

-{%change%} Run the following command in your project root
+{%change%} Run the following command in your project root.

 ``` bash
 $ npx create-react-app frontend --use-npm